joshxfi/pxv-21/README.md

 # pxv-21
-a game about pxv-21 (preplexed virus 2021), sounds stupid, but whatever.
+a game about a virus: pxv-21, sounds stupid, but whatever.
 > this project is dropped.